 You can be part of the solution!
-Take small actions to and around your home to decrease its exposure to wildfire, such as the tips around defensible space on page 28.
+Take small actions to and around your home to decrease its exposure to wildfire, such as the tips around defensible space on pages 28 and 29.
 You can also encourage your neighbors or homeowner associations to invest in similar activities.